Git-Roshan09/Devtrails-hack-2026/README.md

 Chennai is a fast-paced metropolis driven by a massive Q-Commerce economy (Zepto, Blinkit, Swiggy Instamart).
 Delivery partners working the busy corridors of OMR, Velachery, or T. Nagar operate in high-pressure 10-minute delivery windows.
 When sudden disruptions hit—like severe waterlogging during the Northeast Monsoon, unannounced political rallies causing VVIP gridlock, or local strikes—their earnings are instantly paralyzed.

-Currently, insurance only covers accidents or vehicle damage.
+**Currently, insurance only covers accidents or vehicle damage**.
 There is absolutely zero safety net for **lost wages**.
 We built **GigaChad** to sit quietly in the background and automatically step in when Chennai turns against the worker, requiring zero claim forms and zero friction.

 ---